SharePoint/sp-dev-docs/docs/sp-add-ins/create-a-cloud-business-add-in-that-uses-the-sap-gateway.md

 3. On the active directory page, click the directory that was configured for SAP Gateway for Microsoft.

+   > [!TIP]
-     **Tip**   If you're not sure which one was used, ask your SAP Gateway for Microsoft administrator.
+   > If you're not sure which one was used, ask your SAP Gateway for Microsoft administrator.
 Hint: it's the directory that contains the users and groups for SAP Gateway for Microsoft.

 4. On the top navigation bar, choose  **APPLICATIONS**.